Travel tools and tips

 Essential Transportation Tips:

 1: Do a quick search engine dive to learn which taxi apps are local or in use in the region.
-Same goes for the best local metro, train or ferry apps.
+The same goes for the best local metro, train, or ferry apps.

-2: For some areas, it’s far better to ask a local once there because often the simplest and cheapest option is not clearly obvious or even accessible online.
+2: For some specific directions or routes, it’s far better to ask a local once there because often the simplest and cheapest option is not clearly obvious or even accessible online.
+For example, in Naples, the ferry schedules and options can be confusing online but when there in person, its simple, and locals will help you navigate the options with more clarity.

 3: You will have heard this everywhere, but always negotiate the cost before setting off in a taxi.
 Cash will usually get you a better price, and if pushed, insist you simply don’t have any more cash.
 Ask a local what a fair price is.